Darvidanoar/FallingSand_X16/README.md

 I'm fairly new to 6502 assember and have plenty to learn, but this was a fun first challenge.

 ## Basic method of play
 There is a colour palette at the top of the screen where the player can point and click the mouse to select a colour.
-Then, the user can hold the mouse down anywhere in the 'play area' to drop sand pixels.
+Then, the player can hold the mouse down anywhere in the 'play area' to drop sand pixels.
 The sand pixels will fall to the bottom of the screen and pile up.

 ## The algorithm